Ready to find the perfect college degree?

 Good interpersonal skills – Since a radiation therapist works closely with patients, having solid interpersonal skills helps.
 It is comforting for patients to have a caring, empathetic, and competent radiation therapist who can assist them with treatment during times of stress.
 Being able to effectively communicate in a calm manner can help patients to handle emotional and physical stress.

-Strong physical stamina – Radiation therapist roles require the individual to be on their feet for most of their shift.
-They routinely move patients who need to be lifted and assisted onto wheelchairs or treatment tables.
-Having physical stamina helps the therapist to be on their feet for long periods of time.
+Strong physical stamina – Radiation therapist roles require you to be on your feet for most of your shift.
+You routinely move patients who need to be lifted and assisted onto wheelchairs or treatment tables.
+Having physical stamina helps you to be on your feet for long periods of time.

 Technical skills – A radiation therapist must be comfortable operating complicated machinery and devices that administer radiation.
 Strong technical skills help radiation therapists operate computers and other pieces of technological equipment.